Castle Leslie Estate

 Overview

-Glaslough lies on the R185 in north County Monaghan, a short drive from the border with Northern Ireland.
-Its name, from the Irish glas loch (“calm or green lake”), reflects the surrounding woodlands, sparkling lakes and well‑tended gardens.
-Twice a winner of the Irish Tidy Towns Competition (1978 and 2019), the village greets visitors with a tidy village green, playground, tennis court, a handful of independent shops, cafés and a welcoming pub.
-Overlooking the edge of town is Castle Leslie Estate, a Victorian country house that offers luxury experiences ranging from afternoon tea to world‑class equestrian facilities.
+Glaslough sits on the R185 in north County Monaghan, just a short drive from the border with Northern Ireland.
+The village takes its name from the Irish glas loch, meaning “green lake,” a fitting description for an area surrounded by mature woodlands, clear waters and carefully kept gardens.
+Twice crowned winner of the Irish Tidy Towns Competition (in 1978 and 2019), Glaslough has invested heavily in its public spaces.
+Visitors are met with a well-kept village green, a playground, a tennis court, and a selection of independent shops, cafés and a traditional pub.
+Overlooking the northern edge of town is Castle Leslie Estate, a sprawling Victorian property that anchors the local landscape.

-• Leslie family influence – Since the 17th century the Leslie family has owned the nearby Castle Leslie estate, shaping the village’s fortunes through agricultural innovation and social patronage.
-Interpretive panels along the trail explain how the railway turned Glaslough into a bustling market hub and how class structures were reflected in the great house.
+The Leslie family has owned the estate since the 17th century, and their influence is woven into the village’s architecture and social history.
+Interpretive stops along the trail explain how the railway transformed Glaslough into a bustling market town and how the great house shaped local class structures.

 Practical Information